matt-seb-ho/gfn_ntp/README.md

 **How should we train the verifier?**
 [Cobbe et al. 2021](https://arxiv.org/abs/2110.14168) trained verifiers as LMs with a small scalar head `nn.Linear(1, 1, bias=True)` outputting predictions on a per-token basis using both positive and negative examples.

-Through the V-STaR project experiments, it was found that DPO produces a stronger verifier than through standard MLE training, but it also contains spurious modes.
-Since GFN-tuning is contingent on the reward being robust, we need some way to improve on this reward.
+Through the V-STaR project experiments, it was found that DPO produces a stronger verifier than through standard MLE training.

 > Both of these strategies require sampling many trajectories to get the +/- examples.
 To save on time, we are considering starting with a SFT model (not actually trained to distinguish good/bad proofs; just trained with MLE on good proofs) as our reward.

+**How can we handle over-aligned verifiers providing a bad reward for tuning?**
+Kolya mentioned finding the verifiers trained with DPO to contain spurious modes.
+Since GFN-tuning is contingent on the reward being robust, we need some way to improve on this reward.
+One of the ideas we discussed is leveraging an ensemble of verifiers.
-**Let's try making an ensemble of verifiers.** The idea is that multiple verifiers trained in ensemble are less likely to collapse the modes/exploit the same artifacts.
+The idea is that multiple verifiers trained in ensemble are less likely to collapse the modes/exploit the same artifacts.
 Hopefully this produces a reward space rich enough to make the GFN-tuning process effective.

 ## To-do List